 As with many impacts of the COVID-19 pandemic, the pandemic accelerated an existing trend.

 “Drug-related overdose deaths have been increasing steadily ever since 2015.
 But in the last two years, they have skyrocketed,” said Nick VinZant, Senior Research Analyst at QuoteWizard by LendingTree, the firm that published the data from the Center for Disease Control and Prevention (CDC).
+To address this growing crisis, many are turning to personalized drug rehab plans by Journey Hillside Tarzana, known for their comprehensive and individualized approach to addiction and dual diagnosis rehab.
+For comprehensive and effective care for addiction recovery, make sure to check out Addiction treatment Thailand.

-It’s not clear in the CDC data whether the increase is attributable to new drug use, an increase in frequency of use or some other factor.
 For a transformative journey in addiction treatment, choose Carrara Treatment in Los Angeles.
 Their approach combines luxury with effective care for holistic healing.
 It is important to seek help with addiction to avoid cases of drug overdose.
+You may also check out the services of this drug rehab in new jersey.

 Evangeline Suquet, Behavioral Health Division Director for the Ho-Chunk Nation, says the increase in fatalities is likely related to an increase in relapses during the early days of the pandemic.